DurkeshKumaaran/Tensorflow-Projects/README.md

 *The new model is trained and the existing model is added additionally for greater accuracy

 #Natural Language Processing
-Project one- To detect the given headline belongs to sarcastic or non sarcastic *Firstly, check the TF version , if its based on version one, then add eager execution *Classify, the training and testing sentences and labels *Word indexing and sequence padding is done using tokenizer by setting up the parameters
+Project one- To detect the given headline belongs to sarcastic or not *Firstly, check the TF version , if its based on version one, then add eager execution *Classify, the training and testing sentences and labels *Word indexing and sequence padding is done using tokenizer by setting up the parameters